The New York Ripper: Release

 The New York Ripper was released on 4 March 1982 in Italy.
-It grossed ₤1,039,731,282 during its original theatrical run, and found similar commercial success abroad.
+It grossed 1,039,731,282 Italian lire (equivalent to about $760,000 U.S. dollars or about ₤460,000 British pounds in 1982) during its original theatrical run, and found similar commercial success abroad.

 In the United Kingdom, the film was screened for the British Board of Film Classification (BBFC), with Carol Tpolski describing the film as "simply the most damaging film I have ever seen in my whole life" and "a relentless catalogue of the eponymous antihero/villain cutting women up."
 The film was banned in the United Kingdom, where it could not be sold until 2002.

 The film received a limited theatrical release in the United States in 1984 and was released on VHS in 1987, where it was slightly edited by Vidmark Entertainment.
 It was released on 7 September 1999 by Anchor Bay Entertainment on DVD and later on by Blue Underground on Blu-ray and DVD in 2016.
 It received a 4K scan Blu-ray Release in 2019 and finally a Special Edition 4K release in August 2020.